design-for-fff-hero

 Decide orientation early

-Because FFF prints layer by layer, determining the print orientation early in the process helps drive design choices, text alignment, and snap features.
+Because FDM prints layer by layer, determining the print orientation early in the process helps drive design choices, text alignment, and snap features.
 Mechanical properties are anisotropic, which means they differ depending on their direction.
 As seen here, if the tensile test sample is printed flat, it will be stronger in the tensile direction, because the layers would be aligned in that direction.

 orientation